IPhone 8: Other

 The phones have glass backs instead of the complete aluminum housing found on prior models, enabling the use of Qi inductive charging.
 The phones are rated IP67 for water resistance and dust resistance.

 Both models come with 64, 128, and 256 gigabytes storage options, and are offered in silver, gold, or Space Gray color options.
-A Product Red special edition version in red with a black front was released on April 9, 2018.
-The iPhone 8 and 8 Plus were the last iPhones with white front in Silver and Gold colors.
+A Product Red special edition version in red with a black front was released on April 13, 2018.
+The iPhone 8 and 8 Plus were the last iPhones with a white front in Silver and Gold colors.

 In addition to Qi wireless charging, the iPhone 8 also supports wired charging using Apple's proprietary Lightning connector.
 It can fast-charge from a charger providing USB Power Delivery combined with a special USB-C to Lightning adapter cable supporting fast charging.

 The iPhone 8 has a 6 out of 10 reparability score from iFixit, mainly due to the use of excessive glue for the back glass.

 Software

 Both the iPhone 8 and 8 Plus were supplied with iOS 11 on launch, and support iOS 12, iOS 13, iOS 14, iOS 15 and iOS 16.
 Apple announced that the iPhone 8 and 8 Plus, as well as the iPhone X, would not support iOS 17 due to hardware limitations.
-However, the devices still received security updates until September 15, 2025.
+However, the devices still received security updates until May 11, 2026.